GrapheneCt/libvitaSAS/README.md

 Easy-to-use SceSas and libaudiodec library wrapper with system mode applications support.
 Refer to the sample for usage example.

+Loading directly from FIOS2 overlay (for example, loading directly from PSARC archive) is supported.
+When calling vitaSAS_load_audio_XXX() specify 1 for io_type to use FIOS2 or 0 to use SceIo.

 ## Native SAS playback:

 Only HE-ADPCM (.vag) and PCM (.pcm) files are supported.